 Patrick Harding, Brigham and Women’s Hospital eMAR IS Project Manager, Lead Analyst, Cindy Spurr MBA, RN, BC, FHIMSS, Corporate Director, Clinical Systems Management, Partners Healthcare, Anne Bane RN, MSN, eMAR Project Manager, Clinical Business Owner, Brigham and Women’s, and Debra Thomas, Corporate Manager, Partners Healthcare System, Boston.
 Anne and Patrick are responsible for development, implementation […]

-Chronic Disease Registries: Supporting Proactive Care and Performance Improvement at New York City Health and Hospitals CorporationMarch 29, 2006 @ 1:00 pm - 2:00 pm CST
+Chronic Disease Registries: Supporting Proactive Care and Performance Improvement at New York City Health and Hospitals CorporationMarch 29, 2006 at 1:00 pm - 2:00 pm CST

 Louis J. Capponi, MD, Chief Medical Information Officer, NYCHHC reviews NYCHHC’s strategic initiative to address chronic illness including the chronic care model and the role of registries.
 He describes the registry development process and design, data normalization & integration, implementation and spread, and concepts in managing change.
 The heavy burden of chronic illness in the […]